tawheels/take-home-challenge/README.md

   - A search will be performed by pressing [enter] or [tab]
       - There is no message if the results are empty
       - There is very minimal error checking

+## Running the application

 To run the tests execute the shell script

 ```shell script
 ./mvnw verify
 ```
+I did not include any tests of the angular app

 ## Libraries/concepts included